geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 Copying some bytes to the CPU is OK.

 ##### **B1tg** [[00:40:21](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2421)]
-Copying...
+Copying..
 So many variable-wise integers across a field.
 Not like GGUF only puts the metadata at the head of the field.
 And it's only needed to read the metadata length and read the chunk of metadata and passing it.

 ##### **Geohot** [[00:40:46](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2446)]
 Yeah, okay.
-So you're saying there's just many, many copies from the...
+So you're saying there's just many, many copies from the..
 And even if we're running this on the CPU, the whole goal of this parser is to avoid copying the tensors, right?
-The metadata size is going to be trivial compared to the size of...
+The metadata size is going to be trivial compared to the size of..
 So maybe you don't want to do like byte by byte, right?
 Like maybe if it's something like a varint, you want to just like look ahead, read eight bytes and then decode the varint, right?
 Like pick the max size or something.
 Just to make that be like one copy instead of, I think there's a question of like how many copies there are per tensor.